kaqfa/MoCla/README.md

-This project is explain about everything needed in project management
+This project is explain about everything needed in project management.
+But only can be used for particular person.